WHAT BLACK BEAR BELIEVES

 Can you guarantee a regular supply?

-Yes, Black Bear’s first production line produces a stable annual output of 5000 ton/year, allowing us to continuously serve customers across market segments.
-Considering over 1.5B tires come to the end of their life every year, and we currently process ‘only’ 1-2M of them there is no shortage of supply in the near future!
+Yes, Black Bear’s commercial flagship plan in Chemelot will be producing a stable annual output of 12,000 ton/year rCB, allowing us to continuously serve customers across market segments.
+Considering over 1.5B tyres come to the end of their life every year, and we will process more than 3M of these with our plant, there is no shortage of supply in the near future!
 Also, Black Bear is in well progressed conversations with potential partners across the world to add additional production capacity.

 What are the benefits of purchasing greener Carbon Black?